ConnorFriday-code/Pharos-Computers/README.md

 [jQuery:](https://jquery.com/)

--Used by Bootstrap to make the interative elements of the navbar dropdown on small sceens and the carousel on the services page
+-Used by Bootstrap to make the interactive elements of the navbar dropdown on small screens and the carousel on the services page

 [FontAwesome:](https://fontawesome.com/v4/icons/)

--Used for the facebook icon in the footer and icon in the navbar for small screens.
+-Used for the Facebook icon in the footer and icon in the navbar for small screens.

 [Google Fonts:](https://fonts.google.com/)